rrocharoberto/fields-data/README.md

 	5.2) The database script was generated using SQLPowerArchitect model.
 The coordinate_id field was changed manually to SERIAL (modeling tool issue).

-	5.3) For running in `dev` environment, setup the PostgreSQL database using the files to [configure the database](database/configureDatabase.sql) and [create the tables](database/script.sql).

-	5.4) Used BigDecimal for latitude and longitude values (double didn't support).
+	5.3) Used BigDecimal for latitude and longitude values (double didn't support).

-	5.5) Before perform update a field, it cleans up the coordinates of current boundary, because the amount o boundaries may change in the new data.
+	5.4) Before perform update a field, it cleans up the coordinates of current boundary, because the amount o boundaries may change in the new data.

-	5.6) It was created two specific (unchecked) exceptions for handling and sending good format responses in case of some inconsistencies: FieldException and FieldNotFoundException.
+	5.5) It was created two specific (unchecked) exceptions for handling and sending good format responses in case of some inconsistencies: FieldException and FieldNotFoundException.
 Unchecked to avoid declaring everywere.
 Only method handleException(...) in FieldController class handles them properly.

-	5.7) Any exception (bellow Exception class) will result in a BAD REQUEST to client.
+	5.6) Any exception (bellow Exception class) will result in a BAD REQUEST to client.

-	5.8) Implemented GeneralExceptionHandler class to handle any general exceptions.
+	5.7) Implemented GeneralExceptionHandler class to handle any general exceptions.

-	5.9) The service class FieldService serves the CRUD operations to the Rest controller.
+	5.8) The service class FieldService serves the CRUD operations to the Rest controller.

-	5.10) The utility class FieldDataConverter converts JSON to entities objects and vice versa.]
+	5.9) The utility class FieldDataConverter converts JSON to entities objects and vice versa.]

-	5.11) The utility class DateUtil converts String to Date objects and vice versa.
+	5.10) The utility class DateUtil converts String to Date objects and vice versa.

-	5.12) In FieldEntity: created is set only when field is persisted to database. updated is set every time update is performed.
+	5.11) In FieldEntity: created is set only when field is persisted to database. updated is set every time update is performed.

 6) Regards to Java project (Historical Weather API):